koliseoapi/help/content/call-for-papers/review-sessions.md

 ---
 title: "Review Sessions"
 date: 2018-01-16T23:24:21+01:00
-summary: "This page explains how to review session proposals and contact the presenters, if needed."
+summary: "The session review process, and how to contact the presenters if needed."
 weight: 30
 aliases:
   - /talks/talk-selection